Towards Interactive Intelligence for Digital Humans: Talker

 \subsubsection{Method}

-We use Qwen3-1.7B as our LLM backbone.
+We use a dual-transformer architecture with a Qwen3-1.7B as the LLM backbone, which predicts the audio token in the first codebook, and then a tiny 200M transformer that also auto-regressively generates the remaining audio tokens conditioned on the backbone's hidden states and previous tokens.
 The model is adapted to operate over a mixed-modality discrete sequence in which text tokens and Kodama audio tokens share a unified embedding space.
 This design enables the LLM to directly reason over cross-modal dependencies and to autoregressively produce audio continuations conditioned on linguistic content, prior acoustic context, and conversational history.

 \paragraph{Unified Token Embedding and Voice Clone.} All tokens—whether linguistic or acoustic—are projected into a common hidden space through modality-aware embedding layers.
 Text embeddings are from the pretraining LLM, while audio-token embeddings are learned from scratch and optimized jointly with the language backbone.
 At inference time, the model generates audio tokens autoregressively following the textual prompt and optional acoustic exemplars, enabling voice clone ability with in-context learning.
 Since the LLM directly outputs audio tokens that are native to the integrated Kodama-Codec decoder, the generation path is straightforward and requires no diffusion-based refinement.
 This reduces latency, preserves reconstruction fidelity, and leverages the codec’s original alignment with natural speech.
 The model learns to regulate duration, prosody, and expressivity through token-level decisions rather than through external duration models or alignment heuristics.